stride3d/stride-docs/en/contributors/website/index.md

 - Font Awesome
 - HTML, JavaScript, CSS, SCSS, and JSON
 - GitHub Actions (CI/CD)
   - Our [GitHub Actions](https://github.com/stride3d/stride-website/tree/master/.github/workflows) are already configured for deploying to both staging and release environments.
+See [GitHub Actions](github-actions.md) for an explanation of what each workflow does.
   - For personal testing or demonstration purposes, you may need to set up your own GitHub Actions.
 This is especially useful for showcasing proposed changes to maintainers for their approval.
 For guidance on this, refer to our [Deployment to GitHub Pages guide](deployment-azure.md#deployment-to-github-pages).

 ## Dependencies